sidsenthilexe/baneful-duality-website/README.md

-Website for our submission at Counterspell Silicon Valley 2024.
+Basic website for our submission at Counterspell Silicon Valley 2024, made with HTML and CSS.
+Nothing crazy, just a working product that serves its purpose.
 Game is still in progress.
+Once done, will try to make a playable embed in this site.